BIRDSgroup/CausalFlux/README.md

 ### Section 1: Our CF framework
 This section presents the code for the CF framework, applicable to any generic case.
 It includes information on the datasets required and the function arguments.
 A detailed methodology is described in our paper.

-### Section 2: Application of CF framework on the test models (TMs)
+### Section 2: Application of CF framework on the testbed models (TMs)
 This section provides the following information:
 1) Codes/data for simulating the steady-state fluxes and gene expression data in the three TMs for the WT/KO cases under all the exchange rates.
-2) Codes/data for running the CF, TRIMER, and GIMME approach on the TMs.
+2) Codes/data for running the CF on the TMs [Code and Datasets](../CF/).
-3) Codes/data for generating the necessary figures in the manuscript and supplemenatry material.
+3) Codes/data for generating the necessary figures in the manuscript and supplemenatry material[Code and Datasets](../CF/).

 ### Section 3: Application of CF framework on the real-world data (E. coli)
 This section provides the following information: